henrybuilt/promise-store/README.md

 store.request('some_resource', {params: {p1: 0, p2: 1}}); //Will use cached response
 store.request('some_resource', {params: {p1: 1, p2: 1}}); //Will  fetch fresh resource from api because the parameter is different

-store.requestMany({
+//Will fetch two resources at once store.requestMany({
   some_resource:   {params: {p1: 0}},
   some_resource_2: {params: {p1: 1}}
-}); //Will fetch two resources at once store.requestMany({
+});

+//Will use cached api response for some_resource_2 store.requestMany({
   some_resource_2: {params: {p1: 1}}
-}); //Will use cached api response for some_resource_2 store.requestMany({
+});

+//Will fetch new resource
+store.requestMany({
   some_resource_2: {params: {p1: 1}}
-}); //Will fetch new resource
+});
 ```

 ## Writing a Resolver

-The requirements of the resolver are very minimal so that it can be used for a number of different cases.
+The requirements of the resolver are very minimal so that it can be used in many different ways.

 You can technically get away with something that looks like this: